-Local Net in San Diego:
+Local VHF Net Schedules:

-Remember our area's VHF Morning Cruiser Net Schedule for cruisers' connection: 0830 Mon-Fri CH 68.
-Downwind Marine will now only monitor this local cruiser's net on CH 68 weekdays in San Diego.
-We are not licensed to broadcast but hope cruisers will still use this forum as needed, especially once you all start gathering in our local waters during cruising season - so fire up your vessel's VHF at 0830 Mon-Fri and "checkin" for discussion of your cruising needs and share information!
-Also we welcome all boaters to gather any Wednesday @10AM at Sailing Supply/Downwind Marine for Buddy Boat Meetings with free coffee and donuts.
+Remember our SD area's VHF Morning Cruiser Net Schedule for cruisers' connection: 0830 Mon-Fri CH 68.
+Downwind Marine can only monitor this local cruiser's net on CH 68 weekdays in San Diego.
+We are unable to broadcast but hope cruisers will still use this forum as needed, especially once you all start gathering during cruising season throughout the Port or nearby bays - So fire up your vessel's radio at 0830 Mon-Fri and check in yourselves to discuss your cruising needs and share information!

 NOTE: If changes occur in the above local net schedule, PLEASE let us know to help share the new information!
-ALSO NEW- In Guide pg.
-19, see Table of Local VHF Net Schedule Info to help meet cruisers in Mexican anchorages.

-PLEASE keep all Radio NET corrections coming!
-Let us know what has changed and we will post your correction on this page of the online version for folks to find.
+PLEASE keep the VHF Net corrections coming!
+Let us know what has changed and we will post your correction on this page of the online version.
+Net Broadcasts help keep the boating community together!
+ALSO check out the local Mexican VHF Net Table that cruisers help us maintain on pg.
+19 of this Guide.